Overview

 How to connect Cortex entities to Google

-Enable automatic discovery of Google entities
+Enable automatic import of Google entities

 - In Cortex, navigate to the Entities Settings page.